cahexis/FreezeEffectTestRblx/README.md

 # FreezeEffectTestRblx
 READ ME PLEASEE

 Hi!
-This was a one day challenge to try to create something in less than 24/7, I like to do these sometimes. <br \>
+This was a one day challenge to try to create something in less than 24/7, I like to do these sometimes. <br/>
-The files in this repository will show the scripts used for this one, if you would like to see the models and whatnot, check out the rbxl file!!\n
+The files in this repository will show the scripts used for this one, if you would like to see the models and whatnot, check out the rbxl file!!
-(name).client.lua = local script \n
+(name).client.lua = local script
-(name).server.lua = server script \n
+(name).server.lua = server script
-\n

 If you want to use this project for anything, just give credit and link back to here.